thevilledev/vault-plugin-secrets-vercel/README.md

 - Team-specific tokens
 - Token-specific scope or permissions

-Access to Pro/Enterprise plan or contributions are welcome, of course!
+Contributions are welcome, of course!

 ## Getting started